Skip to topmenuSkip to main navigationSkip to main content

 • weight gain

 Usually, the side effects disappear after a couple of months.
-If you’re having trouble with them, get in touch with your doctor or a Sense clinic.
+If a side effect becomes very unpleasant, go to your doctor or the Sense clinic.

 When do you run the risk of pregnancy?